 Editor’s Note (2/27/2020): Since the time of initial publication, the name of the case, June Medical Services L.L.C. v.
 Gee, has changed to June Medical Services L.L.C. v.
 Russo.
 This report may be viewed in its entirety as a PDF at: ARS_The Supreme Court Has Said It Will Hear a Major Abortion Case from Louisiana […]

+The Charlotte Lozier Institute’s summary of Louisiana’s 2019 abortion report is forthcoming.
 Louisiana’s 2018 abortion report shows that abortion totals in the state have continued a decline that began in 2014.
 The report does not provide the number of chemical abortions performed in Louisiana.
-Statistics and Changes in Louisiana Abortions, 2017-2018 *Information on chemical abortions performed in Louisiana is not publicly available.
-Abortion Totals and […]
+Statistics and Changes in Louisiana Abortions, 2017-2018 *Information on […]

 This is an updated version of On Point Issue 26 and On Point Issue 29.
 To view this report as a PDF, see: Abortion Cases in the Higher Federal Courts Introduction While several states have appealed court decisions enjoining abortion restrictions to the United States Supreme Court, the Court has thus far failed to clarify or […]